MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 ## Enable back-forward cache debugging support
 <!-- present in 96, 98 -->

 Back-forward cache, or *bfcache*.
-Makes navigating through your browsing history faster by retaining snapshots of visited web pages in memory.
+Makes navigating through your browsing history faster by saving snapshots of visited web pages in memory.

 Certain web pages can't be cached.
 Enable this experiment to add the **Back-forward Cache** section to the **Application** panel.
 Enabling back-forward cache debugging provides information about web pages that can't be stored in `bfcache`.